This programme develops integrated management strategies that minimise the effects of pests and diseases on crop production in a sustainable manner.

 Research in this Key Area focuses on:

-Research in this Key Area seeks to develop knowledge regarding the biological basis of sugarcane resistance to pathogens and pests (including nematodes) in order to develop approaches, resources and technologies to enhance resistance breeding in Commercial Breeding.
+Research in this Key Area seeks to develop knowledge regarding the biological basis of sugarcane resistance to pathogens and pests in order to develop approaches, resources and technologies to enhance resistance breeding in Commercial Breeding.

 Cultural and Environmental Practices